 $ xmake f --cc=clang-cl --cxx=clang-cl -c

-Since xmake v2.7.2, there's also a dedicated clang-cl toolchain.
-The advantage of using the clang-cl toolchain over the msvc one is that on windows, the --vs_toolset
+$ xmakeSince xmake v2.7.2, there's also a dedicated clang-cl toolchain.
+The advantage of using the clang-cl toolchain over the msvc one is that on windows, the --vs_toolset option will be handled correctly.
+You can use it by running:

 $ xmake f --toolchain=clang-cl

-$ xmake
+$ xmakeLLVM

-In addition to the independent clang compiler, if the user installs a complete llvm tool chain, we can also switch to it, including tools such as llvm-ar
+In addition to the independent clang compiler, if the user installs a complete llvm tool chain, we can also switch to it, including tools such as llvm-ar.

 $ xmake f --toolchain=llvm --sdk=/xxxx/llvm

-If it is a manually downloaded llvm sdk, we need to specify the llvm sdk root directory to ensure that xmake can find it.
-Of course, if the user has installed it in the PATH directory, the setting of the --sdk
+$ xmakeIf it is a manually downloaded llvm sdk, we need to specify the llvm sdk root directory to ensure that xmake can find it.
+Of course, if the user has installed it in the PATH directory, the setting of the --sdk parameter is also optional.

 Cirle